pro9er5/digress-digest/_posts/2025-03-01-to-work-or-not-to-work.markdown

 influencing everything from our travel patterns to our daily routines to our family dynamics.

 Ultimately, we chose options 1.5 and 3.
-Jackie is an educator and her employer allowed her to take an unpaid leave of absence for one year and rejoin her district as a full time teacher upon her return.
-I took the approach to negotiate an contract for part-time independent consulting starting at time we kicked off our gap year.
+Jackie is an educator, and her employer allowed her to take an unpaid leave of absence for one year and rejoin her district as a full time teacher upon her return.
+This worked out because we would be homeschooling our kiddos over the gap year, and having a fulltime educator dedicated to keeping us all on track with curriculum was clutch.

+I  negotiated a contract
+for part-time independent consulting with my employer starting at date we kicked off our gap year.
 I had a few ongoing projects and a technology I had invented that I could help support remotely, while also working on a patent.
 Never did I feel stressed with this level of involvement and it gave us a little financial cushion.

 Sometimes the hardest
 part isn't choosing between good and bad options, but between different versions